Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

 A very popular option in the react world is vercel, so lets give it a go.
 - I deployed one of their functions... but wasn't entirely happy...
 It wasn't really what I was expecting.

+Then I realized I have active functions on my personal portfolio project.
+That means I can just contact the url shortener DB with the personal portfolio function, through adding a Service account and initializing the firebase admin SDK with that.

+After struggling with this for hours, I tried to deploy, and realized that the card problem is blocking my deployment, so they keep the functions active since they have a generous free tier... but they don't allow deployments untill you pay... so I am stuck at square 1.

 So I bit the bullet, and decided to deploy a AWS Lambda function, I mean its prefect.
 - I can tame mu curiosity of how AWS and lambda func work, since I haven't touched that side of the cloud world.
-- I can get a glimpse into your tech stack
+- I can get a glimpse into a new tech stack.
-- Lastly what better way to show you guys what I can do. 😊
+- and I can access my Firestore DB with the firebase admin SDK and a service account

 1. Create an account on AWS
     -   This was simple enough... but I soon realized that I need something called an AIM user, to be able to deploy my function.
         An AIM user is basically a user that has access to the AWS console, and can do stuff on your behalf.
     - I struggled with trying to create this user and to successfully log into the portal for a good few hours... its not the most straightforward user friendly experience.
-I still dont think its set up correnctly...
+I still don't think its set up correctly...
         But hey it works.
     - Then I went down the rabbit hole of how I can develop these function apps.
     - I created one on the portal, and opened it online in that editor... its cool and all but I want to develop locally.